David Price Shreds Playoff Bust Label to Put Red Sox in World Series

 In light of all this, it would have been understandable if Price's career playoff ERA went up from 5.42.
 Heck, even his strongest detractors might have given him a pass for it.

-Here's what happened instead: Price dazzled with six scoreless innings, and the Red Sox won handily 4-1.
+Here's what happened instead: Price dazzled with six scoreless innings, and the Red Sox won handily, 4-1.

 J.D.
 Martinez and Rafael Devers are also deserving of major props.
 They supplied all of the Red Sox's offense—the former with a solo home run in the third inning, and the latter with a three-run homer in the sixth.

 Nathan Eovaldi and Craig Kimbrel deserve props of their own.
-After Marwin Gonzalez's solo homer off Matt Barnes tightened Boston's lead, they came in and allowed two baserunners while picking up the final seven outs.
+After Marwin Gonzalez's solo homer off Matt Barnes narrowed Boston's lead, they came in and allowed two baserunners while picking up the final seven outs.

 Homage must also be paid to Houston's heroes.
 For Game 5, Verlander is chief among them despite the loss.
-His performance won't rank among the best of his storied career, but he pitched better than his final line score (four runs in six innings) indicates.
+His performance won't rank with the best of his storied career, but he pitched better than his final line (four runs in six innings) indicates.

 For that matter, the Astros played better in this ALCS than history is bound to remember.
 They routed the Red Sox in Game 1 at Fenway Park, and they could have won Games 2, 4 and 5.
 That goes double for Game 4, which was an instant classic with seemingly millions of twists and turns.